Warren Buffett may soon join the stock buyback party

 As of the end of the first quarter, the book value for one class A Berkshire share (BRKA) was $211,184.
 But the price of one Berkshire A share currently trades for nearly $300,000.
 That's 40% higher than book value, which means Berkshire was prohibited from buying the stock under the old rule.

 Berkshire also has more affordable B shares that trade at a price of about $200.
-Shares of both the A and B classes of Berkshire stock rose more than 3% Wednesday.
+Shares of both the A and B classes of Berkshire stock rose more than 5% Wednesday, their best showing since September 2011.

 Whether or not Berkshire actually does buy back some of its own stock remains to be seen.